khandmo/resume_projects/DESIGN.md

 > This description should be independent of the programming language.
 > Mention, but do not describe, data structures implemented by other modules (such as the new modules you detail below, or any libcs50 data structures you plan to use).

+* Global Structure *Game* - holds variables and information used throughout the entire server
+> Contains an Int Gold Remaining
+>
+>
+* Point structure *Point* - holds a coordinate pair (x,y)
+> contains int x to represent x coordinate
+> contains int y to represent y coordinate

+* Player structure *Player* - holds important variables and information specific to a unique player
+> contains bool *isSpectator*, true if spectator, false if player, all other variables NULL if spectator
+> contains current location as a *Point*
+> contains int for total gold in purse
+> contains int for amount of gold most recently collected
+> contains array of *points* as the set of visible points to the player
 ---

 ## XYZ module